Office of the Dean

 Responsibilities and Expections

 Phone: (239) 590-7778

-The COE offers advising to students who are preparing to enter the college’s programs, who have been admitted to its programs, or who are seeking advice concerning certification and recertification requirements that can be satisfied by enrolling in COE courses.
-Please contact advising staff at (239) 590-7778 for information concerning pre-admission, admission, degree programs, graduation, and certification.
+The College of Education provides academic advising to students who are preparing to be admitted to one of the college’s programs, who have been admitted to a program, or who are seeking advice concerning certification and recertification requirements that can be satisfied by enrolling in COE courses.
+Please contact advising staff (239)-590-7778 for information concerning pre-admission, admission, degree programs, graduation and certification.
 Once enrolled, students seek faculty advice and mentoring throughout their undergraduate study.